lionelvillard/openwhisk-project/docs/format.md

   When specified, deployed entities are *fully managed*.

-  *Unmanaged* entities are entities deployed using a tool other than `wskp`, such as `wsk`.
+  *Unmanaged* entities are entities deployed using a tool other than `fsh`, such as `wsk`.

-  *Partially managed* entities are entities described in deployment files and deployed using `wskp`.
+  *Partially managed* entities are entities described in deployment files and deployed using `fsh`.

   Compare to partially managed entities, fully managed deployments provide these additional guarantees:
   - during deployment: